 6. Cut off the ends of each vegetable

-7. Dice the vegetable in bite-size pieces and layer them in bowl in this order: zucchini on bottom, then celery, then carrots.
+7. Dice the vegetable in bite-size pieces and layer them in a bowl in this order: zucchini on the bottom, then celery, then carrots.
 (This is so that you can put each vegetable in at a time.
 They require different times to cook).
 Set aside

 8. Remove the chicken from the pot and let it cool off on a large baking sheet

 9. Strain the broth into another pot to remove excess onion, chicken pieces

 10. Strip the chicken of the meat and shred them into thick chunks.
 Set aside

 11. Carefully add the carrots and let them cook for five minutes, then add the rest of the vegetables

 12. Let the soup cook on a medium-low heat so that it simmers for another fifteen minutes without the vegetables getting too soft.